The student uses scientific methods to solve investigative questions.

 Resources cannot be aligned to this standard, browse sub-standards to find lessons.

 More specific sub-standards

-know the definition of science and understand that it has limitations, as specified in chapter 112.35, subsection (b)(2) of 19 TAC;
+know the definition of science and understand that it has limitations, as specified in subsection (b)(2) of this section;

 know that scientific hypotheses are tentative and testable statements that must be capable of being supported or not supported by observational evidence.
 Hypotheses of durable explanatory power which have been tested over a wide variety of conditions are incorporated into theories;

 know that scientific theories are based on natural and physical phenomena and are capable of being tested by multiple independent researchers.
 Unlike hypotheses, scientific theories are well-established and highly-reliable explanations, but may be subject to change as new areas of science and new technologies are developed;

 plan and implement investigative procedures, including asking questions, formulating testable hypotheses, and selecting equipment and technology, including graphing calculators, computers and probes, sufficient scientific glassware such as beakers, Erlenmeyer flasks, pipettes, graduated cylinders, volumetric flasks, safety goggles, and burettes, electronic balances, and an adequate supply of consumable chemicals;